google/WebFundamentals/src/content/en/ilt/pwa/lab-caching-files-with-service-worker.md

 Here we are taking the responses returned from the network requests and putting them into the cache.

-We need to pass a clone of the response to <code>cache.put</code>, because the response can only be read once.
+We need to pass a clone of the response `tocache.put`, because the response can only be read once.
 See Jake Archibald's <a href="https://jakearchibald.com/2014/reading-responses/">What happens when you read a response</a> article for an explanation.

-We have wrapped the code to cache the response in an <code>if</code> statement to ensure we are not caching our test page.
+We have wrapped the code to cache the response in an `if` statement to ensure we are not caching our test page.

 #### For more information